Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Proofs

-Lemma \ref{lem:SW3.8} is a straightforward generalization of \textcite[Theorem 3.8]{stinchcombe1998consistent} that allows for non-linear kernel functions.
-The results states that an integral operator is injective if the relevant covariates have support containing an open set, if the operators are injective when the covariates have full support.
+Lemma \ref{lem:SW3.8} is a straightforward generalization of \textcite[Theorem 3.8]{stinchcombe1998consistent} that allows for non-linear kernel functions and the domain of the functions in the image of the integral transform to be a strict subset of the Euclidean space.